 |1A diffusion index is compiled using the estimated percentages on "ups" and "same" according to the formula: (ups + 0,5 * same).
 The diffusion index has a turning point at 50.
 An index value above 50 indicates growth in the variable, and opposite for a value below 50.|

-The general outlook for the third quarter of 2014 is considered to be positive.
-The strongest optimism was recorded within manufacturing of export goods and among producers of food and beverages.
-Producers of capital goods had negative expectations for the third quarter.
-Prospects of a decline in new orders from oil and gas activities might explain this fact.
+The general outlook for the fourth quarter of 2014 is considered to be positive.
+The optimism was particularly strong among producers of traditional export goods and among producers of some consumer goods.
+Producers of capital goods had negative expectations for the fourth quarter.
+A decline in total stocks due to weaker demand from oil and gas activities explains this fact.

-The industrial confidence indicator rose from 7 to 8 (seasonally-adjusted net figure) in the second quarter of 2014.
-Higher total stocks of orders and lower inventories of products intended for sale explain this growth.
+The industrial confidence indicator fell from 7 to 2 (seasonally-adjusted net figure) in the third quarter of 2014 and lay below the historical average.
+Weaker results for producers of capital goods somewhat explain this decline.
 Values above zero indicate that total output will grow, while values below zero indicate that total output will fall.
 International comparisons of the industrial confidence indicator are available from Eurostat (EU), The Swedish National Institute of Economic Research and Statistics Denmark.

-Assessment of industries in Q2 2014 and the short-term outlook 1
+Assessment of industries in Q3 2014 and the short-term outlook 1

-1 Prospects shows an overall evaluation of the present situation and expected short-term developments
+1 An overall evaluation of the present situation and expected short-term developments.

 2 Very good: ++, Good: +, Stable: ~, Poor: -, Very poor: --, Good, but with certain negative indications: +(-), A situation where the + and - factors even out: +/-, Poor, but with certain positive indications: -(+)